juice49/next-og-image/README.md

 ## Running outside of Vercel, AWS, or GCP

-To run Next OG Image outside of Vercel, AWS, or GCP, set the `CHROME_EXECUTABLE_PATH` environment variable.
+To run Next OG Image outside of Vercel, AWS, or GCP, set the `OG_IMAGE_CHROME_EXECUTABLE_PATH` environment variable.

 For example, on macOS: `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome`.